nateahess/awesome-recon-tools/Domain and Network Information/Domain_and_Network.md

 such as shopping carts, hosting, analytics, and more.

 [Censys](https://censys.io) [program]
-Mines a global internet dataset to enumerate assets that may compromise an attack surface
+Mines a global internet dataset to enumerate assets that may compromise an attack surface.

 [DataSploit](https://github.com/DataSploit/datasploit) [program] :white_circle:
 Performs automated OSINT on a domain/email/username/phone and finds relevant information